 Traditional wisdom has been to limit yourself to a single experience or region -- beaches or temples, north or south.

-But with increased air connectivity and cheap flights, virgin India visitors can take in a proper pan Indian sampler and even slow down in places long enough to enjoy it.
+But with increased air connectivity and cheap flights, first-time visitors to India can take in a proper sampler and even slow down in places long enough to enjoy it.

 Days 1-4: New Delhi and Agra

 New Delhi's magnificent monuments, like Humayun's Tomb, appear out of the blue around nondescript corners.